-- Click New to create a new script and clear the one on the Edit tab if exist.
-Type a new file name in the File name field and click Save. - Click Load and select a script file and click Load. - Click Save and select a name for this script file followed by the scp extension and click Save.
+- Press New to create a new script and clear the one on the Edit tab if exist.
+Type a new file name in the File name field and press Save. - Press Load and select a script file and press Load. - Press Save and select a name for this script file followed by the scp extension and press Save.
 The scp extension is automatically added when omitted.